rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     If any paths are protected by this option, DNF5 will download filelist metadata from repositories before resolving transient transactions.

+    An entry prefixed with ``glob:``, such as ``glob:/path/to/dir/*.conf``, expands to all matching files and reads one path per line from each.
+Both the glob pattern in the option list entry and the individual paths listed within the files (e.g. ``/etc/pam.d/*``) may contain globs.

     Default: ``glob:/etc/dnf/usr-drift-protected-paths.d/*.conf``.